ICAT Getting Started Guide

 Setup and Configure ICAT with QuickBooks® in no time.

 ICAT reads your QuickBooks data in real time to automatically allocate indirect costs and run contract cost reports.
 To get started, download and install ICAT on any computer used to access QuickBooks.
 Read more about ICAT installation options.

 For QuickBooks in a hosted environment (e.g. with Right Networks, Swizznet, or other service providers) - Please request that ICAT be provisioned in your remote environment.
 Your license key will activate the software.

-For QuickBooks on a local computer or server - If you have not already done so, please download the ICAT software to that machine:
+For QuickBooks on a local computer or shared server - If you have not already done so, you can download the ICAT software here for each user's computer.

 The ICAT installer will first check your computer for all required components and provide instructions if additional action is needed before installation.
 If the computer has all required components, the installation will begin.
 The ICAT Installation Wizard will guide you through the installation process.